 The SDCP will provide care for people exhibiting very severe behavioural and psychological symptoms of dementia (which may also be referred to as responsive behaviours associated with dementia), who are unable to be appropriately cared for by mainstream aged care services.
 It is estimated that up to 1 per cent of all people living with dementia would be in the target group.
-A nationally consistent assessment methodology will be used for all assessments to ensure the program benefits those most in need.
+A nationally consistent assessment methodology will be used to ensure the program benefits those most in need.

 Key features of the SDCP